ares-hackathon/icarus/README.md

 ## License

 This project is released open-source under the Apache 2.0 license.
-By contributing to the Damn Vulnerable LLM Agent, you agree to abide by its terms.
+By contributing to ICARUS, you agree to abide by its terms.

 ## Contact